alcl2000/PP2-Amy-lewis/readme.md

 It also shows a quiz score for the player.
 When a question is answered the quiz page will either confirm the user got the question correct or show them the correct answer if they got the answer wrong.
 ### Buttons
 The buttons display the correct answer sets for each question
+- Incorrect initial user input does not allow for re-selection when correct answer is displayed
 ### Results Page
 The results page displays the user's final score at the end of the quiz, along with a short paragraph describing their results.